yelircaasi/nix-config/software-lists/desktop.md

     https://github.com/phuhl/linux_notification_center

     - [ ]  https://github.com/dunst-project/dunst
-    - [ ]  https://github.com/variadico/noti - Monitor a process and trigger a notification.
+    - [ ] [noti -](https://github.com/variadico/noti -)Monitor a process and trigger a notification.
-    - [ ]  https://github.com/dschep/ntfy - Cross-platform Python utility that enables you to automatically get desktop notifications on demand or when long running commands complete.
+    - [ ] [ntfy -](https://github.com/dschep/ntfy -)Cross-platform Python utility that enables you to automatically get desktop notifications on demand or when long running commands complete.
 It can as well send push notifications to your phone once a particular command completes.
-    - [ ]  https://github.com/jml/undistract-me - A command line program that plays a sound or sends a notification when a long command has finished running in the command line.
+    - [ ] [undistract-me -](https://github.com/jml/undistract-me -)A command line program that plays a sound or sends a notification when a long command has finished running in the command line.
-    - [ ]  https://github.com/keephq/keep - Simple alerting tool, with declarative syntax and builtin providers.
+    - [ ] [keep -](https://github.com/keephq/keep -)Simple alerting tool, with declarative syntax and builtin providers.
     - [ ]  [https://catlight.io/](https://catlight.io/) - status notifier for developers.
 Checks the status of continuous delivery builds and shows desktop notifications.
-    - [ ]  https://github.com/jml/undistract-me - Notifies you when long-running terminal commands complete.
+    - [ ] [undistract-me -](https://github.com/jml/undistract-me -)Notifies you when long-running terminal commands complete.
-    - [ ]  https://github.com/jafarlihi/sysm - Makes your system play custom sounds when any configured system or external event happens.
+    - [ ] [sysm -](https://github.com/jafarlihi/sysm -)Makes your system play custom sounds when any configured system or external event happens.
 - Openers (like xdg-open)

     ********* https://github.com/BachoSeven/mimi